robin-drexler/babel-plugin-debug-source/Readme.md

 ### Options

 `showSource`: whether the plugin should run and add the source to `debug` calls.
+Defaults to `true`.

 .babelrc